 Although WEF's diagrams provide useful insights into the architecture of the current global polycrisis, the Forum acknowledges their limitations.
-For one thing, the diagrams' links depict only positive correlations between risks-that is, about the likelihood that certain risks will appear together-not actual causal connections between them.12 Neither do the diagrams convey information about negative correlations, where the occurrence of certain risks diminishes the likelihood of others (WEF 2008, 25).
-Also, network maps like that in Figure 9 provide a static snapshot of risk connections at a particular moment; they do not reveal how risks and incoming and outgoing flows (in-degree and out-degree, respectively).
-High out-degree nodes have more influence on other nodes, while high in-degree nodes are more vulnerable to developments elsewhere in the network.
+For one thing, the diagrams' links depict only positive correlations between risks-that is, about the likelihood that certain risks will appear together-not actual causal connections between them.
+Neither do the diagrams convey information about negative correlations, where the occurrence of certain risks diminishes the likelihood of others (WEF 2008, 25).
+Also, network maps like these provide a static snapshot of risk connections at a particular moment; they do not reveal how risks and their connections change over time as crises occur and activate other risks.

-11 In network analysis, the term "degree" refers to the number of links (connections) a given node has, which can be further divided into their connections change over time as crises occur and activate other risks.
 Finally, the data underlying the WEF diagrams are derived from surveys of leaders and experts in the business community.
 But when scientists were asked to appraise the same global risks, they generally judged them to be more likely and harmful than did the WEF's respondents (Future Earth 2020; Future Earth et al. 2021; Garschagen et al. 2020).